Table of Contents

 The Model Clauses provide for seeking a WRMP from contractors, and also indicate the requirement for the WRMP to be approved by the ABCC.
 Funding recipients have no role in assessing WRMPs, but are required to provide the WRMP(s) of only the shortlisted tenderer(s) to the ABCC for approval.
 WRMPs should be submitted to WRMPAssessments [at] abcc.gov.au in a single email that indicates the tender to which the WRMP(s) relate, and an automated confirmation of receipt will be provided.

-It is anticipated that assessments will initially require a one - two week timeframe for review, and the funding recipient will be contacted if further information is required.
-Once assessment is complete, a WRMP assessment record will be sent to the funding recipient for each WRMP submitted, indicating the approval or non-approval of the WRMP(s) and the reasons why.
+Once the assessment is complete, a WRMP assessment record will be sent to the funding recipient for each WRMP submitted, indicating the approval or non-approval of the WRMP(s) and the reasons why.
 Where a WRMP is not approved, funding recipients can submit a contractor’s amended WRMP for approval.

 Further information on WRMPs, including the ABCC model WRMP and guide can be found on the Workplace relations management plans page.